6 Feb 2015

 As we have since July 2006, each Friday we’ll post a mixed bag of quick cigar news and other items of interest.
 Below is our latest Friday Sampler.

-4) Deal of the Week: AVO’s upcoming rebranding/reblending will result in some excellent deals on the current AVO offerings.
+5) Deal of the Week: As we noted a few weeks ago, AVO’s re-branding/re-blending has resulted in some excellent deals on older AVO offerings.
 These deals from Emerson’s are no exception.
-Buy any box of AVO cigars and you recieve a 10-pack of AVO Classic No. 2 cigars (valued at over $100).
+Buy any box of AVO cigars and receive a 10-pack of AVO Classic No. 2 cigars (valued at over $100).
 We’d particularly recommend the AVO Heritage line, which starts at just $112 for a box (plus the bonus 10-pack).